xoidlabs/xoid/README.md

 ### Derived state

-The same `create` function is used for creating derived stores.
+Stores can be derived from other stores, if the state is initialized with a function.
 This API was heavily inspired by **Recoil**.

 ```js
 import { create } from 'xoid'